Cat Acupuncture in Ormond Beach, FL

 Acute conditions can be treated in 1-2 sessions, but most conditions require at least 6-8 treatments.
 In some cases, a response is seen the next day.
 More commonly, and especially with long-standing conditions, improvement may not be seen for a couple of months.

-How did Dr. Nixon learn acupuncture?
+How did Drs.
+Nixon and Jaeger learn acupuncture?